albertodoimo/ACTAM/README.md

    );
   ```

-  where `movePlanet` is a variable used to control if the planet is moving or not and which therefore can assume the values 0 or 1.
-Note that the revolutionRate value is linked to the `audioContext currentTime` as to sync the planets with the amplitude envelopes of the synths.
+  where `movePlanet` is a boolean variable employed as a flag, to check if the planet is moving or not.
+Note that the `revolutionRate` value is linked to the `audioContext` "`currentTime`" in order to sync the planets with the amplitude envelopes of the synths.

-The `planet()` function will finally be called one time for each planet inside the `draw()` function of p5.
+The `planet()` function is called one time per planet inside the `draw()` function.

 All the graphics are optimized to work with different screen dimensions.